Trapping, Adoption, Fostering, Medical Care

 All cats receive essential medical and foster services to make them adoption ready:

-Given de-wormer, flea treatment, feline distemper and rabies vaccine.
+Given de-wormer, flea treatment, feline distemper and rabies vaccine (if old enough)

 Provided antibiotics, as needed.

 Individual care in a foster home to monitor for illness, healing progress after surgery, and assist with medical care.

 Monitor temperament and personality of cat and provide socialization.

 These steps will help you find the perfect cat!

 Complete an adoption interest survey (link below) once you begin to consider adoption.

 An adoption specialist will be in touch within 2 weeks.
 We appreciate your patience; we are a volunteer-based group.

 Consider cats who might be a good fit for you by visiting PetFinder or visit us at our adoption events.